 Holdings.
 The rights of holders of Class B common shares will be identical to those of holders of Class A common shares, except that the holders of Class B common shares will not be entitled to receive any dividends with respect to the second and third quarters of 2008 and their dividend rights will be subordinated to those of holders of Class A common shares until at least July 2011.
 The rights of holders of Class C common shares will be identical to those of holders of Class A common shares, except that holders of Class C common shares will not be entitled to receive dividends and the Class C common shares will convert into Class A common shares on a one-for-one basis on January 1, 2009.
 Each outstanding warrant to acquire a share of Company common stock will become a warrant to receive one Class A common share of GSL Holdings.
-Each outstanding unit of Marathon will represent one Class A common share of GSL Holdings.
+Each outstanding unit of Marathon will represent one Class A common share of GSL Holdings and a warrant to acquire one Class A common share of GSL Holdings.